-Though I am not a big fan of definitions, I personally create mostly Electronica, Trance, Ambient, Witch House, Goa Trance, Experimental, Psychedelic, and Soundtracks for films.
+Though I am not a big fan of definitions, I personally create mostly Electronica, Trance, Ambient, Witch House, Trip House, Goa Trance, Experimental, Psychedelic, and Soundtracks for films.

 I spend my early years growing up in Southcentral Los Angeles, not far from where my father had grown up.
 This was an interesting indoctrination into life as I was literally the only Caucasian child in my grammar school at a time in U.S. history when racial tensions ran very high.